a-artola/final-project-FD/README.md

 # Datasets:
-We mainly need two datasets, which have the data on locations of grocery stores and the data on the public health data including hospitalizations of chronic diseases.
+We mainly used two datasets, which have the data on locations of grocery stores and the data on the public health data including hospitalizations of chronic diseases.
 Both the data can be extracted from Chicago Data Portal at the format of CSV or JSON.

 A. Grocery Stores 2011 (491 samples)
 https://data.cityofchicago.org/Community-Economic-Development/Grocery-Stores-2011/4u6w-irs9